What to do if your child is experiencing gender dysphoria

 Promote healthy gender development at home.
 Read books and watch TV shows that center trans, non-binary, and GNC characters to normalize gender diversity at home.
 If your child begins showing signs of gender dysphoria at a really young age, tell bedtime stories that make the process of transitioning or coming out feel special, rather than unusual or scary.

-In a study about gender nonconforming youth, Diane Ehrensaft, PhD notes that puberty, especially the arrival of The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy., caused feelings of despair, hopelessness and depression for transgender youth.4
+In a study about gender nonconforming youth, Diane Ehrensaft, PhD notes that puberty, especially the arrival of menstruation, caused feelings of despair, hopelessness and depression for transgender youth.4

 To promote healthy gender development, Abrams recommends asking questions that help reframe the physical changes of puberty.
 “Instead of explaining to your child what certain body parts mean to the world around them,” says Abrams, “try asking questions like, ‘What does [insert body part here] mean to you?’”
 These questions allow children to express their gender identity honestly in an environment that feels safe and encouraging.